openbaton/docs/docs/vnfpackage.md

                 "name": "iperf-client"
             },
             "parameters":[
-                "private1"
+                "private"
             ]
         }
     ]
 }
 ```

-Finally you can onboard this NSD and create a NSR that bases on both VNFPackages created before.
+Finally you can onboard this NSD and deploy an NSR that bases on both VNF Packages created before.

 ### Onboard NSD
 The following command will onboard the NSD on the NFVO: